-Nothing To Sneeze At: $2,659 Bill To Pluck Doll's Shoe From Girl's Nostril
+Nothing To Sneeze At: $2,659 Bill To Pluck Doll's Shoe From Girl's Nose

 It was supposed to be a fun evening out for Katy and Michael Branson.
 But their daughter Lucy, who was 3 at the time, apparently had other ideas.